Black Beacon Books will open to short story submissions for our next anthology, The Black Beacon Book of Mystery, on the 1st of August, 2019.

 What we want: This anthology will combine the best new mysteries with classic reprints from yesteryear, so give us a masterful tale.
 You'll need an engaging and memorable protagonist who can hold his or her own against Sherlock Holmes and Auguste Dupin.
 Above all, we want a clever puzzle the reader can try to solve.
 Throw in clues and red herrings, make our readers work their "little grey cells", as Hercule Poirot puts it.
 The mystery could be a crime, but it could also be a historical or archaeological investigation, a treasure hunt, getting to the bottom of a local legend... it's up to you, but it must be a mystery the reader can delve into and try to solve before your protagonist.
 Think Sherlock Holmes, Miss Marple, Inspector Morse, Jonathan Creek, even Nancy Drew or Scooby Doo, but be damned clever about it!
 Get moving!
 The game's afoot!

-1 penny (GBP) per word for original fiction
+1 penny (GBP) per word for original short stories

 10 pounds for reprints / flat rate